-Chemical Engineering has been established at The University of Nottingham since 1961, and ranks as a UK top 5 chemical engineering department in The Times Good University Guide 2015.
+Chemical Engineering has been established at the University of Nottingham since 1961, and ranks as a UK top 10 chemical engineering department in The Guardian University Guide 2017.
 We have a long history of collaboration with industry, and graduates gain jobs with major companies.
-The same programmes are available in the UK and at The University of Nottingham Malaysia Campus.
+The same programmes are available in the UK and at the University of Nottingham Malaysia.

 What is chemical engineering?